-Despite the -0.25% reduction in base rates in July, interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
-These will continue to improve with CPI inflation remaining on target and lowering expectations for future rates across the board.
+Despite the -0.25% reduction in base rates at the beginning of August, interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
+These will continue to improve with CPI inflation remaining close to target and expectations for lower future rates across the board (markets are assuming an 88% likelihood of a further reduction of -0.25% in November, but at least one of the Monetary Policy Committee has already signalled her opposition to another rate cut).
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
-With base rates expected to continue to slowly reduce over the next few months, the situation is expected to improve in the near future, but this improvement will be gradual.
+With base rates expected to continue to very slowly reduce over the next few months, the situation is expected to improve soon, but this improvement will be gradual.

-We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the cost-ofliving squeeze.
+We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the cost-of-living squeeze - reductions in CPI do not signal improvements in household disposable income unless wages have already increased in line with inflation or are expected rise by above the current rate in the very near future.
 Increasingly, we expect dealers to be disposing of overage cars, either through auction or within the trade, as they cut their losses and focus on current market opportunities.

-There are ongoing constraints all across the supply chain and global supply chains remain fragile.
-Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to result in continued improved new car registration performance through 2024.
-Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream.
-Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past three to four years.
+There are ongoing constraints across the supply chain and global supply chains remain fragile.
+Continuing instability in the Middle East is a cause for concern, but overall impact on the automotive supply chain is likely to be minimal, even if the situation escalates.
+Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to continue to result in improved new car registration performance into 2025.
+Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream within the next couple of years.
+Further supply disruption of some form seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past three to four years.